 Many of us have been lucky enough to never have experienced having our cars towed.
 But how would you react if it did one day happen?
 Your first instinct may be to panic, but this is not helpful.
 To really be prepared and make all the right decisions if this situation should ever come up, follow the guidelines we’ve outlined below.
-Part 1 describes how to observe the area, Part 2 tells how to find your car, and Part 3 explains how to retrieve your car from the impound lot.
+Here’s how to assess the situation, how to locate your car, and how to retrieve your car from the impound lot.

 Step 1: Check for restrictive parking signs.
 Look around the space where you parked your car for restricted parking signs, no parking zones, fire hydrants, or anything else that would indicate why your car has been towed.